MeshWorld India Logo MeshWorld.

 Lead/Architect8+ years₹35-50 LPA

-Top product companies (Zomato, Razorpay, CRED) pay at the upper end.
-IT services companies (TCS, Infosys, Wipro) pay at the lower end but hire more freshers.
+Product companies (Zomato, Razorpay, CRED) pay at the top end.
+IT services (TCS, Infosys, Wipro) pay less but hire more freshers.

 SkipReason